Priya22/react-annotator/README.md

 1. Make sure you have a recent version of Node installed (https://nodejs.org/en/).
 2. Clone this repo onto your local machine.
 3. Open a terminal and in the project root, run `npm install` to install all the required dependencies.
+Then run `npm run build`.
+This should create a `build` folder within the project root.
 4. **Backend**: The server runs with Python 3 and uses the Flask library.
 Run `pip3 install -U flask` to install the latest version.

 ### Start the application